OmegaSquad82/concourse-k0sctl/README.md

 These values will be used to both en- and later decrypt the backup _password_ as well as sign all _commits_ to the backup git repository during relevant Jobs.
+Please review this [document][link-github-gpg] for more information about commit signature verification.

 ### inventory